laurent-martin/aspera-api-examples/java/README.md

 # Examples using Java

-The TestEnvironment class checks if the daemon is running and if not, it will start it before running the test.
+The `TestEnvironment` class checks if the daemon is running and if not, it will start it before running the test.

 Samples show logs on terminal.

+## Using `maven` to build the project

-The toolchain here uses gradle, but maven can also be used, refer to [Github GRPC for java](https://github.com/grpc/grpc-java)
+The toolchain here uses gradle, but maven can also be used, refer to [Github GRPC for java](https://github.com/grpc/grpc-java) for sample maven configuration.

-The gradle file builds generated java classes from the `.proto` file for the Transfer SDK.

-## Java version
+## Java

 No `.jar` or `.class` should be used from SDK.
 Instead, the `.proto` file should be used to generate the classes (grpc stubs).

+The gradle file builds generated java classes from the `.proto` file for the Transfer SDK.
+Any toolchain can be used to generate the classes with `protoc` and `grpc-java`.

 ```text
 ╭───────────────╮                                    ╭───────────────╮